natenka/pyneng-book-en/docs/source/book/04_data_structures/9_boolean.rst

-Булевы значения
+Boolean values
 ===============

-Булевы значения в Python это две константы ``True`` и ``False``.
+Boolean values in Python are two constants ``True`` and ``False``.

-В Python истинными и ложными значениями считаются не только True и False.
+In Python, not only True and False constants have the same values.

-* истинное значение:
+* True value:

-  * любое ненулевое число
+  * any non-zero number
-  * любая непустая строка
+  * any non-empty string
-  * любой непустой объект
+  * any non-empty object

-* ложное значение:
+* False value:

   * 0
   * None
-  * пустая строка
+  * empty string
-  * пустой объект
+  * empty object

-Остальные истинные и ложные значения, как правило, логически следуют из условия.
+Other true and false values tend to follow the condition logically.

-Для проверки булевого значения объекта, можно воспользоваться ``bool``:
+To check boolean value of the object you can use ``bool``:

 .. code:: python